 The Hunter Gatherer: Warren’s Story

-Most people become ‘health hunters’ after they or someone they love got sick.
-Through personal suffering or watching someone, you care about suffer, generally lights the fire to seek a better life.
+Most people become ‘health hunters’ after they or someone they love became sick.
+When you are someone you care about is suffering, it lights a fire in you to seek a better way of life.

 Fifteen years ago when Warren got sick, he was working as a credentialed geologist with a focus on toxicology and chemistry.
 He had a strictly science-based mind and was publishing articles and journals with major organizations trying to make a difference in science.